National Council for the Reduction of Armaments: Washington Naval Arms Limitation Treaty

 The 5-power treaty was one of the treaties that were signed at the conference.
 The delegations at the Conference were from the United States, Great Britain, Japan, France and Italy.
 The treaty stipulated the ratio of capital warships between the nations represented at the Conference and a ten-year 'holiday' in which building capital ships was prohibited.

 After World War I there was a great deal of revulsion and fear throughout the United States regarding war.
 The experience of the waste and death from the war created a revulsion against war and the related spending on the military.

 Newly elected president, Waren Harding had run as a Republican in 1920.
 His slogan was 'Return to normalcy.'
-Among the pressures that motivated Harding was tp reduce spending on the army and navy.
+Among the pressures that motivated Harding was to reduce spending on the army and navy.
 At the end of World War I there was an incipient naval arms race between the United States and Great Britain.
 Senator William Borah (Republican-Idaho), from the floor of the Senate successfully had a resolution asking the President to call for a conference to discuss naval arms reductions.
 The administration then issued invitations to Great Britain, Japan, France and Italy to negotiate naval arms reductions.
 Invitations were sent in July 1921.
 The delegates convened in Washington in November 1921.
 The discussions persisted through February and resulted in the Four power treaty and the five-power treaties.
 The former determined the construction of new battleships and battle cruisers.